The Heart of New England ... Click Here to Subscribe Today (It's FREE!)

 some salt and ground pepper will remain in the oil.

-the potatoes in one layer.
-Roast in a preheated 450 degree oven for 10-15
+potatoes in one layer.
+Roast in a preheated 450 degree oven for 10-15 minutes

-fresh vegetables and preparing them with minimal complementary
+vegetables and preparing them with minimal complementary ingredients.
+With

 Now is the time to go to your local farm stand or Farmers Market to get freshly

-as superior supermarket potatoes as are heirloom tomatoes to their
+superior supermarket potatoes as are heirloom tomatoes to their indestructible

-An organic farmer and avid cook, writer Charlie Burke is the vice president of
+About the author: An organic farmer and avid cook, writer Charlie Burke is the vice

-Restaurant Connection and helps run the Sanbornton (NH) Farmers' Market.
+to Restaurant Connection and helps run the Sanbornton (NH) Farmers' Market.
+Along

-Along with his wife, Joanne, Charlie grows certified organic herbs, greens and
+with his wife, Joanne, Charlie grows certified organic herbs, greens and berries at Weather

 The Heart of New England